cjl99/SFU-414-Projects/README.md

 # --Test--
 run python test.py
 to test the pre-trained model
 the pre-trained model is in Google Drive.
-You can download it there The result will be color.jpg
+You can download it there. https://drive.google.com/open?id=15bzDLEz_XKNN_eVS3lHntlDpJJqlpQwx
+The result will be color.jpg